History of Palestine: Demographics and Jewish immigration

-Against the wishes of the Palestinians, the British facilitated Zionist settlement of Palestine by upholding liberal immigration policies and allowing Jewish mass immigration.
-The immigration caused a major demographic shift and alarmed the Arabs.
+The British facilitated Zionist settlement of Palestine by at least initially upholding their commitment under the Mandate to facilitate Jewish mass immigration.
+The latter was a factor in alarming the Arabs.
 In the census conducted in 1922 the population of Palestine was 763,550 of which 89 percent were Arabs and 11 percent Jews.
-By the end of 1947 the Jewish share of the population had risen to 31 percent.

 In 1933, Adolf Hitler came to power in Germany, and the Haavara agreement between the Zionist Federation and the Third Reich was to facilitate the emigration of German Jews.
 Jewish immigration dramatically increased during the mid-1930s.
 In 1935, 62,000 Jews entered Palestine, the highest number since the mandate began in 1920.

 Between 1922 and 1947, the annual growth rate of the Jewish sector of the economy was 13.2%, mainly due to immigration and foreign capital, while that of the Arab was 6.5%.
 Per capita, these figures were 4.8% and 3.6% respectively.
 By 1936, the Jewish sector had eclipsed the Arab one, and Jewish individuals earned 2.6 times as much as Arabs.
 In terms of human capital, there was a huge difference.
 For instance, the literacy rates in 1932 were 86% for the Jews against 22% for the Arabs, although Arab literacy was steadily increasing.
 Palestine continued to develop economically during World War II, with increased industrial and agricultural outputs and the period was considered an "economic Boom".
 In terms of Arab-Jewish relations, these were relatively quiet times.

 Starting in 1939 and throughout World War II, Britain reduced the number of Jewish immigrants allowed into Palestine, following the publication of the White Paper of 1939.
 Once the 15,000 annual quota was exceeded, Jews fleeing Nazi persecution were placed in detention camps or deported to places such as Mauritius.
 The Anglo-American Committee of Inquiry's findings published in 1946 divested the White Paper and caused Britain to ease restrictions on Jewish immigration to Palestine.